Super-Guesser/ctf/2022/dicectf/shadow.md

 Scroll to text fragment `https://shadow.mc.ax/#:~:text=steal%20me%20%3A)`\
 vault.click()\
 vault.focus()\
-And nothing worked now time is `23:44` and parrot found the way to focus on the element, again non-standard feature [window.find()](https://developer.mozilla.org/en-US/docs/Web/API/Window/find) `The Window.find() method finds a string in a window sequentially.` strangely find() worked on texts inside the shadow and automatically selects it, by running `find('steal me')` it will select the contents of the shadow now we can run execCommand on it.
+And nothing worked now time is `23:44` (16 minutes remaining) and parrot found the way to focus on the element, again non-standard feature [window.find()](https://developer.mozilla.org/en-US/docs/Web/API/Window/find) `The Window.find() method finds a string in a window sequentially.` strangely find() worked on texts inside the shadow and automatically selects it, by running `find('steal me')` it will select the contents of the shadow now we can run execCommand on it.

 **Rush minutes and panic**\
 Now only 10 minutes left and we have everything ready, we set style to `-webkit-user-modify:read-write` using `find('steal me')` select the shadow dom then finally with execCommand `document.execCommand('insertHTML',false,'<img src=1 onerror=console.log(this.parentElement.outerHTML)')>` we can get the secret but out of no where `this.parentElement` returned null `Cannot read properties of null (reading 'outerHTML')`